IceflowRE/gitcc/README.rst

 ----

-GitCC checks commit messages for certain rules.
+GitCC checks commits for certain rules.
+For example commit messages.

 GitCC is available as a Python implementation, which provides a CLI and local git hooks.